RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 3) further, e.g. faster methods to determine the FWHM minimum: currently about 6...8 images are taken see e.g. Petr's script ``focsing.py``
 4) strategies if a focus run fails, e.g. widen the interval in regular mode, fall back to blind mode
 5) ``SExtractor``'s filter  option
+6) replacemenmt of ``matplotlib`` as plotting engine (it does'nt work well in the background and within threads)
-6) many ToDos in the code
+7) many ToDos in the code

 .. _sec_introduction-label: